-1 enjoyed the prayer of the Elder brother that's shared already, so I acknowledge his prayer.
-But, I just want to 2 3 close it a little thought that this is, Lord, as we finish 4 off, these days, Lord, of sitting in this room, Lord, and we just pray God that we seen, Lord, and we know that this 5 is just the beginning of new beginnings, that this is the 6 season of new beginnings, Lord.
-And, as we venture out 7 from here today, Lord, we pray God that your hand, Lord, 8 9 the good hand of God would be upon everyone and every 10 person that got to speak and testify in his place, that your hand would be upon them, Lord, upon their families in 11 12 a good way.
+enjoyed the prayer of the Elder brother that's shared already, so I acknowledge his prayer.
+But, I just want to close it a little thought that this is, Lord, as we finish off, these days, Lord, of sitting in this room, Lord, and we just pray God that we seen, Lord, and we know that this is just the beginning of new beginnings, that this is the season of new beginnings, Lord.
+And, as we venture out from here today, Lord, we pray God that your hand, Lord, the good hand of God would be upon everyone and every person that got to speak and testify in his place, that your hand would be upon them, Lord, upon their families in a good way.

 And, Father, we thank you for this day and everything that has been said and done over these last few days.
 And, we ask all your blessings in the name of Jesus.

 Amen.

-MS. THELMA MORRISSEAU: Okay.
-Thank you all 17 very much.
-So, we're going to have the drum group move 18 19 over and set up over here where they were on -- oh, my God, was it Monday?
-And then we're going to have now the family 20 come up.
-Oh, Annie, oh, my wonderful Annie, I've been so 21 22 good to you all week and yet I'm -- ah, okay, Annie.
-23 Sorry, come on over here Annie.
+wery much.
+So, we're going to have the drum group move over and set up over here where they were on -- oh, my God, was it Monday?
+And then we're going to have now the family come up.
+Oh, Annie, oh, my wonderful Annie, I've been so good to you all week and yet I'm -- ah, okay, Annie.

+Sorry, come on over here Annie.
 My poor little Annie, my new BFF.
 So, Annie is going to do the prayer in Inuktitut.

-24 MS. ANNIE BOWKETT: Before I say my prayers, 25
+MS. ANNIE BOWKETT: Before I say my prayers,

-I want to say that the Qu'liq is -- the flame is off while 1 I was in my own hearing.
-I don't know when it turned off 2 3 by itself or -- but, anyway, thank you to all of you for 4 welcoming the Qu'liq.
-Thank you to all of you and thank you to the people who have -- who were my supporters in my 5 hearing.
-6 7 So, I'll say a prayer and I'll pass this to Barbara, if she wants to say something.
-(Speaking in 8 9 Native language.)
+1 I want to say that the $Qu'liq$ is the flame is off while 2 I was in my own hearing.
+I don't know when it turned off 3 by itself or but, anyway, thank you to all of you for 4 welcoming the Qu'liq.
+Thank you to all of you and thank 5 you to the people who have who were my supporters in my 6 hearing.
+7 So, I'll say a prayer and I'll pass this to 8 Barbara, if she wants to say something.
+(Speaking in 9 Native language.)
 10 UNIDENTIFIED SPEAKER: Thank you, Annie.
 I 11 thought it was very symbolic.
-I just wanted to share with 12 Annie that the Qu'liq went out by itself after she shared.
-13 So, it was like a closure for Annie that the Qu'liq said, 14 "You're done; I'm done," because it is her personal Qu'liq, 15 so it kind of follows her, so I thought it was very 16 symbolic.

-And, I wanted to thank all the family members.
+I just wanted to share with 12 Annie that the $Qu'liq$ went out by itself after she shared.
+13 So, it was like a closure for Annie that the $Qu'liq$ said, 14 "You're done; I'm done," because it is her personal Qu'liq, 15 so it kind of follows her, so I thought it was very 16 symbolic.
+17 And, I wanted to thank all the family 18 members.
 As hard as it is, you came forward.
-We need your voice.
-So, thank you very much for each and every survivor and family that came forward.
+We need your 19 voice.
+So, thank you very much for each and every survivor 20 and family that came forward.
 So, I will be saying that.
-(Speaks in Native language).

-MS. DEBBIE REID: Thank you all.
-Thank you all.
-So, I'm sorry, Commissioner Audètte had to just step out for a minute.
-She's been in the room for a long time, if you know what I'm saying.
+21 (Speaks in Native language).
+22 MS. DEBBIE REID: Thank you all.
+Thank you 23 all.
+So, I'm sorry, Commissioner Audètte had to just step 24 out for a minute.
+She's been in the room for a long time, 25 if you know what I'm saying.
 So, she should be back very

-1 quickly.

-I just wanted to announce that after the closing, the closing song, honour song, at the Oodena Circle, at the Forks where the sacred fire was lit on Monday at sunrise, the fire will be put out before sunset.
-There will be shuttles going all the time.

-We had had a group of students come in, youth come in on Wednesday.
-And, what they did is they did an artistic expression.
-So, everywhere we go, a youth group is brought together to give an artistic expression to the Commission.
-The blankets were the beginning of that artistic expression in the NWT -- no, I'm sorry, Whitehorse, Yukon.

-15 whiteholse, lukoh.